 Working in Hong Kong

-Hong Kong is a safe, lively and vibrant city in which to live and work.
+Hong Kong is a lively and vibrant city in which to live, work and play.

-The public transport is excellent: extensive and very cost effective.
-Both school campuses are easily accessible by very reasonably priced and frequent public transport links.
-Car ownership is not considered a necessity, except by those parents who support their children's frantic social lives!
+Public transport is excellent: both extensive and inexpensive.
+Both school campuses are easily accessible by frequent public transport links.
+Car ownership is not a necessity.

-Employees are required to contribute a percentage of salary to The HKSAR Government Mandatory Provident Fund (MPF).
+Please note that employees are required to contribute a percentage of their salary to The HKSAR Government Mandatory Provident Fund (MPF), a compulsory retirement saving scheme.
 This is invested and repaid to expatriates, plus/minus losses, on leaving Hong Kong permanently.